vladigleba/vladigleba.github.io/posts/prophecy/investigative.md

 > For he is not a Jew, which is one outwardly; neither is that circumcision, which is outward in the flesh: But *he is a Jew, which is one inwardly; and circumcision is that of the heart*, in the spirit, and not in the letter; whose praise is not of men, but of God.
 {% ct 'Romans 2:28, 29' %}

-God’s people are now those of any nation who choose to accept and serve Him, becoming spiritual Jews&mdash;spiritual descendants of Abraham, fulfilling the promise God gave to Abraham that in him all the families of the earth would be blessed {% rf 'Genesis 12:1-3' %}.
+God’s people are now those of any nation who choose to accept and serve Him, becoming spiritual Jews—spiritual descendants of Abraham, fulfilling the promise God gave to Abraham that in him all the families of the earth would be blessed {% rf 'Genesis 12:1-3' %}.
 But, of course, spiritual Jews also include any Jewish person who individually accepts Jesus as Lord and Savior.

 ## What happens at the end of the 2,300 year prophecy?